 A bus pass will be issued to those pupils of secondary school age entitled to transport, subject to the completion of an 'Application for School Transport Bus Pass' form.
 Passes must be carried daily and must be available for inspection by Authority Officers or contractors' personnel.
 Pupils without a bus pass may be refused travel.
 A charge will be made for a replacement bus pass.
-The application form for a bus pass is available on request or can be downloaded from Admissions & Transport Application Forms.
-Applications can also be completed and submitted online (see Admissions & Transport Application Forms).
+The application form for a bus pass is available on request or can be completed and submitted online

 Applications should be completed in full, including signature by the school (except online and for ﬁrst admission to secondary school), and sent to the Director of Education and Children's Services.

 In the case of primary school pupils, application for a bus pass must be made as per secondary pupils in the above paragraph; however individual bus passes will not be issued.
 Alternatively, a list of pupil names will be issued to the bus operator identifying those eligible for transport on each bus route.

 Due to the rural nature of the County it is not always possible to arrange the routes of vehicles to pass close to the homes of all pupils travelling.
 Parents may, therefore, be required to make their own arrangements for their children to get to and from the nearest pick-up point.
 Every effort will be made to keep this distance as short as possible.
 It is the responsibility of parents to ensure that pupils are safely escorted to and from the vehicle.

 xix) Behaviour on school buses